Securrency-OSS/mirai/packages/mirai_framework/example/README.md

 3. Now implement the required methods in your custom parser.

    a.
 Let's say we are building a widget parser.

     ```dart
-    class MiraiWidgetPraser  extends MiraiParser<MyCustomWidget> {
+    class MiraiWidgetParser  extends MiraiParser<MyCustomWidget> {
         @override
         MyCustomWidget getModel(Map<String, dynamic> json) {
             // TODO: implement getModel